manureddy01/manureddy01/README.md

 <h5 align="center"> Currently pursuing Btech in CSE BDA at SRM University KTR</h5>
 <p align= "center">

 I've always been interested in technology and its ability to transform the world around us.
-As I've learned more about web development and AI, I've become increasingly excited about the potential of these fields to create innovative, data-driven solutions to complex problems.
+As I've learned more about web development and BDA, I've become increasingly excited about the potential of these fields to create innovative, data-driven solutions to complex problems.

-In my free time, I love experimenting with different programming languages and frameworks, and have completed several personal projects that showcase my skills in web development and AI.</p>
+In my free time, I love experimenting with different programming languages and frameworks, and have completed several personal projects that showcase my skills in web development and BDA.</p>

 - 🔭 I’m currently working on Front End Web Development